 If you have never been baptized, a local Christian pastor will be happy to baptize you.
 Begin to go to church regularly and keep company with other Christians.
-Give up those things in your life which make God unhappy and be guided in your Christian life by your pastor and by the Holy Spirit.
+Give up those unhealthy things in your former life and be guided in your Christian life by your pastor and by the Holy Spirit.

 - A drink